 Nonetheless, those are simple fixes that should lead to more traffic.
-Just don’t get nervous if you don’t notice an increase in traffic right away.
+Just don’t get nervous if you don’t notice an increase in traffic immediately.

-Even when you build high quality links, it usually takes three to six months for the results to start showing up.
+Even when you build high-quality links, the results usually take three to six months to show up.
 So if you are investing a lot of man-hours into link building, don’t get nervous or quit if you don’t see results within the first two or three months.

-When leveraging links to grow your search traffic, keep in mind that the easiest form of link-building is through content marketing.
+When leveraging links to grow your search traffic, remember that content marketing is the easiest form of link-building.
 By creating really good information, instead of begging for links, you will increase the likelihood of people sharing and linking to your content.

-It’s the main reason why I produce so many infographics on Quick Sprout.
+It’s the main reason why we produce so many infographics on Quick Sprout.